The Mind Jacuzzi

 Jeremy Keith recently posted an interesting article about a new take on the ever thorny issue of responsive images.
 It’s a good read, and proposes a viable solution to the problem.
 But that’s not really what I am posting about, in the article Jeremy says –

 Ultimately, I think that what the great brainstorming around fixing the problems with the img element shows…

-I’m sure he wasn’t expecting that particlar sentence be the bit of the piece that got people thinking, but it sparked off something that’s been in my mind for a while.
+I’m sure he wasn’t expecting that particular sentence be the bit of the piece that got people thinking, but it sparked off something that’s been in my mind for a while.

-Since the first New Adventures in 2011 to be exact.
-There Dan Rubin gave a very inspirational talk named The New Language of Web Design.
+At the first New Adventures in 2011 Dan Rubin gave a very inspirational talk named The New Language of Web Design.
 Dan called for us to think more responsibly about choosing names for the things we produce and work on.
 Selecting names that don’t confuse users and clients.
 It was a brilliant talk, and it stimulated a lot of brain waves.

-On the day I even tweeted about Dan’s talk for the Q&A…
+On the day I tweeted about Dan’s talk for the Q&A…

 Isn’t the problem with web vocabulary that it tends to develop organically rather than specifically, making it hard to name it?

 And that finally gets me to the point – the web is like a giant, organic, never ending, disconnected, brainstorming session.